Learning how to cope if you struggle with rage can be difficult – but there are ways you can learn to manage your anger.

 7. Talk to someone

 Talking to someone you trust about how you’re feeling can take a weight off your shoulders as well as your mind.
 That could be a trusted adult, friend or family member.
-You could even give the ReachOut forums a go, and talk with other young people who get how you’re feeling.
+You could even join ReachOut's Online Community and talk with other young people who get how you’re feeling and can share their own anger management strategies.

-If your anger is getting out of control, consider seeing a mental health professional.
+If your anger is getting out of control, or you think you or someone in your life meets the criteria for a personality disorder, consider seeing a mental health professional.
 Watch our video to find out why talking helps.

 8. Take time to relax

 If you know what helps you to relax, you’ll find it really useful whenever you’re feeling angry.
-Take some time out to do something you enjoy, whether that’s walking in the park, reading a book or listening to music.
-You could also try an app like ReachOut Breathe or Headspace to help you relax.
+Take some time out to do something you enjoy, it could be:

 What can I do now?